iggredible/Learn-Vim/ch08_registers.md

 ### The Yanked Register

-If you yank an entire line of text (`yy`), Vim actually saves that text in two registers:
+If you yank, Vim actually saves that text in two registers:

 1. The unnamed register (`p`).
 2. The yanked register (`"0p`).